wimblerobotics/wifi_logger_visualizer/README.md

 ---

 ### **Installation Steps**
-1. Clone the repository into your ROS2 workspace:
+1. Clone the repository into your ROS2 workspace.
+2. The following assumes you are use a directory in your home directory called **ros2_ws**.
+Change the following if you use a different workspace directory.
    ```bash
    cd ~/ros2_ws/src
    git clone <repository-url> wimble_wifi_logger_visualizer